microsoft/Mastering-the-Marketplace/saas/labs/lab4-create-webhook/README.md

 1. Open a new tab to the Azure portal.
 1. In the command bar at the top type **SaaS** and click the **SaaS** service that is appears.
 1. Find the offer you purchased earlier and click it.
 1. At the top of the page, click and confirm **Cancel subscription**.
-Fill in the required information unsubscribe from the offer.
+Fill in the required information to unsubscribe from the offer.
 1. Click the **Cancel subscription** button.
 You will get a message in the upper right of your window stating that cancellation of the subscription is in progress.

 ### See the Unsubscribe event